 THE THIRD KEY: The Christ Principle

-This third key is one where I must abandon everything I know to this point in order to energize the key.
+This third key is one where I must abandon everything I know to this point to e energize the key.
 I must still turn the key in the lock.
 What could this possibly mean?
 I give my limited power to turn the lock in my center to Jesus in return for His divine power to do what I could never do for myself.
 As a result of that dying to self, I am now becoming more and more human as I complete whatever time and tasks God has for me.
 It is only when I give away the two seemingly most important things to me, knowledge of good or evil and the free choice to make my humanity fulfilled, that I can have the power to turn the key in the lock of The Divine Equation.

 The Christ Principle is the only way, the one truth, and the only life I will ever need as the Father’s adopted son (daughter).
 It is also the only way I can possibly have enough energy to turn the key in this lock of tomorrow.

 The late Rev. Dr. Billy Graham gave me the spark that enlightened my darkness about how much God loved me.
 Here I am talking just about me, not Church, not Lay Cistercians, nor any organized group.
 I am the only person in the entire existence of the physical, mental and spiritual universes that lives in my space and my time.
-There are no two of us, but each human ever born has that envelope or bubble of time (seventy or eighty years, if we are strong), to discover about life and become what we discover.
+There are no two of us, but each human ever born has that envelope or bubble of time (seventy or eighty years, if we are strong), to discover life and become w at we discover.
 My awareness from the Holy Spirit snuck in the idea that all of this was so that I could say YES to the invitation to become a son (daughter) of the Father.
 This is so from before time had its first “tick”.
+There is no “2” in Heaven.
 The purpose of my life is to discover why I am here and to fulfill my destiny as a human being.
 God’s love is so great that, if I was the only person who ever existed, this would be my destiny.

 Deep Dive into the Christ Principle